 Roll up your sleeves and get stuck in

 Ideas are ten a penny – it’s what you do with them that matters.
 Inventors who expect someone else to pick them up and carry them won’t succeed.
 Involve other people by all means – see Build a team below – but most invention projects are so personal that if you don’t lead, nothing will happen.

 Invention is mostly business

 No one buys anything just because it’s an invention.
 If you can’t make a convincing business case for your invention, don’t be surprised if no one wants to know.
 For most of your invention project you’ll need to be more entrepreneur than inventor.

 Build a team

 Once your invention project gets serious, you’ll need other people to supply skills and time you don’t have.
 Also, many investors are put off if they find one person trying to do everything, because that means the project isn’t resilient.
 So build a project team – even if it’s just you plus one other – to spread the load and demonstrate effective management.

 Invention development is riskier than most new business ventures because there are more unknowns.
-So in everybody’s best interest, including yours, do everything you can to identify and minimise risk.
+So in everybody’s best interests, including your own, do everything you can to identify and minimise risk.
 And make sure everyone knows you’re doing it.
-Come across as too confident and gung-ho and potential partners, investors etc may consider you a risk too far even if they like your idea.
+Come across as too impulsive or spendaholic and potential investors may consider you a risk too far even if they like your idea.